+[Section 45 amended by No. 77 of 2006 s.
+17.]

-46. Payments from the Fund
+46. Payments from the Account

-The Fund is to be charged with —
+The Account is to be charged with —

 (a) the payment of any expense directly connected with controlling, eradicating or preventing the spread of any exotic disease, other than money payable in respect of the employment of persons who are or would be employed under the Public Service Act 1978 2 irrespective of any outbreak of an exotic disease;